GoogleChrome/web.dev/src/site/content/en/blog/svgcode/index.md

 ---
 layout: post
-title: SVGcode—A PWA to convert raster images to SVG vector graphics
+title: "SVGcode: a PWA to convert raster images to SVG vector graphics"
 subhead: >
   SVGcode is a Progressive Web App that lets you convert raster images like JPG, PNG, GIF, WebP, AVIF, etc. to vector graphics in SVG format.
-It uses the File System Access API, the Async Clipboard API, and the File Handling API, and makes also use of Window Controls Overlay customization.
+It uses the File System Access API, the Async Clipboard API, the File Handling API, and Window Controls Overlay customization.
 authors:
   - thomassteiner